Posted on :: Tags: , , , , , , ,

 done

-is the number of days that the script considers recent.
-Currently it backups files changed in the last 15 days.
+PERIOD is the number of days that the script considers recent.
+Currently, it backs up files changed in the last 15 days.

-It deletes the older files from backup.
-As there are other solutions for older files, I don’t want to keep them here as this script will run from cron
+The script deletes older files from the backup.
+Since I use other solutions for long-term storage, I don’t want to keep them here, especially since this script runs via cron every two hours.

-The script only checks the directories under home dir, so files that are immediately in the home dir are not backed up.
+Note that the script only checks directories under the home directory, so files located directly in the home directory are not backed up.